Close to everything you need to know about the festival.

 Borders structure life for billions of people globally.
 Borders are also relevant to Dust Wave's members.
 We are a majority Latinx group, comprised of immigrants and non-immigrants who live near the U.S.-Mexico border.
 As such, we see around us the rising tide of nationalism and xenophobia.
 In shooting a recent project, a documentary on the International Dark Sky Reserve (IDSR) along the border, we were moved by the capaciousness of the natural world -- the boundless sky and desert.
 This ecosystem presents one vantage point that reveals national borders as recent, artificial, and intrusive artifacts.

-Fronteras will feature a series of interactive installations that speak to the border's artificiality and dire consequences upon human life and the natural world.
-Some installations will invoke unwanted stops in a migrant's journey, including border walls, detention centers and trailer transport.
-Others will conjure state surveillance apparatuses of cameras and guard posts.
-Still others will engage the beauty and awe of the remaining untouched natural landscapes of the Mexico-U.S. border.
+Fronteras features a series of interactive installations that speak to the border's artificiality and dire consequences upon human life and the natural world.
+Some installations invoke unwanted stops in a migrant's journey, including border walls, detention centers and trailer transport.
+Others conjure state surveillance apparatuses of cameras and guard posts.
+Still others engage the beauty and awe of the remaining untouched natural landscapes of the Mexico-U.S. border.

 The Festival is open to human beings of Earth eighteen (18) years of age or older at the time of submission.